X

 3. Drain beans, pouring water into a container.
 Discard rosemary sprig and bay leaf.

 4. Pour the remaining 2 tablespoons of olive oil into a large pot, bring to medium heat.
 Add onion, carrot, and celery.
 Sprinkle with salt and pepper.
 Saute for about 10 minutes, until vegetables are just softening.
 Add chopped garlic and 1 teaspoon thyme.
 Saute for 2 minutes.
-Add 2 cups of the reserved water, chicken broth and beans to the pot.
+Add 2 cups of the reserved water, broth and beans to the pot.
 Bring to boil, then reduce heat to medium and simmer uncovered for about 25 minutes, until vegetables are tender.
 Remove pot from heat.

 5. Saute chorizo in a large skillet over medium-high heat for about 5 minutes, breaking into pieces while cooking.
 Transfer chorizo to paper towels to drain.